A Parent’s Guide to Birth Related Brachial Plexus Palsy (Erb’s Palsy)

 Please read the other posts on this subject for further specific information.

 After your first consultation I hope you have left having had most of your questions answered and if the answer was not available that day at least the reasons were discussed.
-When you leave the clinic there is nothing more to do: The PNI unit (email@example.com) will arrange your visit to Great Ormond Street hospital (GOSH – Great Ormond St, London WC1N 3JH) and the follow-up appointment where we will again examine your child and discuss the results of the tests.
+When you leave the clinic there is nothing more to do: My secretary at the NHS PNI unit (email@example.com) or my private PA (Robyn- NerveInjuryLondon@gmail.com) will arrange your visit to Great Ormond Street hospital (GOSH – Great Ormond St, London WC1N 3JH) and the follow-up appointment where we will again examine your child and discuss the results of the tests.

-We try to arrange these on the same day – particularly for those of you from further afield (the SW and Peninsular, the Midlands, Wales, Northern Ireland for example).
-If you have any questions on any of this please contact the unit on 02089095447.
+We try to arrange these on the same day – particularly for those of you from further afield (NHS patients from the South West and Peninsular, the Midlands, Wales, Northern Ireland for example and International Private patients).

 When I have offered you my opinion that your child would benefit from surgery to the nerves in the neck it is the important to recognise firstly that nerve surgery is not like wiring up a lightbulb – nerves are not like electric wires.
 It is more like a hosepipe: imagine you have a long garden and you turn the tap on (this is the surgery) you don’t see water out the end of the hose immediately.
 Instead the water has to creep down the hosepipe – this is just like the nerves regrowing.
 It is a while before you see water flowing from the end of the pipe and on to the roses, even longer before the roses bloom- In nerve regeneration the nerves reach the muscles and then it takes a while for the muscles to then start working.
 So it is very rare (but happens in some kinds of nerve injury) that function returns quickly after surgery.
 It often take many months even a year until we see the benefit from surgery.